seyerjo/fa2trakt/docs/public/tech-stack.md

 - **Git & GitHub:**
   - **Rationale:** Standard version control system and platform for collaboration, code hosting, issue tracking, and managing contributions.
 Essential for any software project.
 - **(Optional) Node.js/npm:**
   - **Rationale:** While not currently used for runtime dependencies, Node.js and npm are the standard ecosystem for JavaScript development tooling.
-They would be chosen if the project incorporates linters (ESLint), formatters (Prettier), bundlers (Webpack/Parcel), or testing frameworks in the future to improve code quality and maintainability.
+They would be chosen if the project incorporates:
+    - **ESLint:** Planned for v2.0 to enforce code quality standards
+    - **Prettier:** Already used for code formatting
+    - **Testing Frameworks:** Potential addition for automated testing
+    - **Build Tools:** If needed for future Trakt API integration

 ## 4. Excluded Technologies (and Why)